[Learn Korean E3] Korean Basic Alphabet Letters with Chart

 When you combine this with the vowels, it will be like this.

-Same as the sound of “n” your tongue touches behind the front teeth when you pronounce ㄷ(디귿).
+It is the same as the sound of [n]; your tongue touches behind the front teeth when you pronounce /ㄷ/(디귿).

-To write, you write a horizontal line from left to right, then the vertical line from top to bottom, and at last the horizontal line from left to right.
+To write, you write a horizontal line from left to right, then a vertical line from top to bottom, and a horizontal line from left to right.

 Together with the vowels, it looks like this.

-This one is similar to “L” sound, and the tongue touches behind the front teeth, then goes behind the mouth a little bit for a second.
+This one is similar to [l] sound: the tongue touches behind the front teeth and then goes behind the mouth for a second.

-After that, write the other horizontal line from left to write, then the vertical line from top to bottom, and at last a horizontal line from left to write.
+After that, write the other horizontal line from left to right, then the vertical line from top to bottom, and at last, a horizontal line from left to right.

-Next, ㅁ(미음) sounds “m” and you must close your mouth to pronounce this one.
+Next, /ㅁ/(미음) sounds [m], and you must close your mouth to pronounce this.

 The shape is a square because it shows the shape of the mouth being closed.

-After that, draw the second line from the top of the first line, and write the horizontal line from left to right and go down.
+After that, draw the second line from the top of the first line, write the horizontal line from left to right, and go down.

 Together with the vowels, it will be like this.

-To write, first start with the two vertical lines from top to bottom, and finish with the two horizontal lines from left to write.
+To write, start with the two vertical lines from top to bottom and finish with the two horizontal lines from left to right.

 Combining this with the vowels, you can see these letters.